SF Property Securities Fund

 NameSF Property Securities Fund

-Asset ManagerSwiss Finance & Property AG
+Asset ManagerSwiss Finance & Property Ltd

 AuditorsPricewaterhouseCoopers AG